-Testing organisations wishing to test automated vehicles on roads, which are publicly accessible must be able to demonstrate that the systems to be tested in the test vehicles have been adequately tested, both in simulation and on private test tracks and private test grounds, in situations comparable to the test project and under different conditions.
+Testing organisations wishing to test automated vehicles on public roads must be able to demonstrate that the systems to be tested in the test vehicles have been adequately tested, both in simulation and on private test tracks and private test grounds, in situations comparable to the test project and under different conditions.

-As part of the required risk management, testing organisations must define processes that describe which tests must be successfully completed and at what frequency on private test tracks or test grounds and in simulation to ensure that other road users are not exposed to any additional risk when testing on roads, which are publicly accessible.
+As part of the required risk management (e.g. using RCA, FMEA or similar), testing organisations must define processes that describe which tests must be successfully completed and at what frequency on private test tracks or test grounds and in simulation to ensure that other road users are not exposed to any additional risk when testing on roads, which are publicly accessible.
 In any case, it must be ensured that during test drives in automated driving mode the operator is able take over manual control of the test vehicle at any time.
 The testing organisations must keep test records on compliance with the internal processes for carrying out the necessary internal tests and, if necessary, present them.